-Anna Yoder Schlabach (Assembly), president of the CDC board, welcomed delegates to the 64th delegate session with the sounding of the gavel.
+James Rissler (Atlanta), president of the CDC board, welcomed delegates to the 65th annual meeting with the sounding of the gavel.
+He invited participants to introduce themselves around tables.

-State of the Conference Address: Anna Yoder Schlabach (Assembly Mennonite Church) gave the State of the Conference address sharing the following highlights:
+State of the Conference Address: James Rissler (Atlanta) gave the State of the Conference address sharing the following highlights